Who Is Michelle Obama?

 Michelle Obama is a lawyer and writer who was the First Lady of the United States from 2009 to 2017.
 She is the wife of the 44th U.S. president, Barack Obama.
 As first lady, Michelle focused her attention on social issues such as poverty, healthy living and education.
 Her 2018 memoir, Becoming, discusses the experiences that shaped her, from her childhood in Chicago to her years living in the White House.

-Michelle was born Michelle LaVaughn Robinson on January 17, 1964, in Chicago, Illinois.
+Michelle Obama was born Michelle LaVaughn Robinson on January 17, 1964, in Chicago, Illinois.
 Michelle's father, Fraser Robinson, was a city-pump operator and a Democratic precinct captain.
 Her mother, Marian, was a secretary at Spiegel's but later stayed home to raise Michelle and her older brother, Craig.
-At just 21 months apart in age, Craig and Michelle a were often mistaken for twins.
+At just 21 months apart in age, Craig and Michelle were often mistaken for twins.

 The Robinson family lived in a small bungalow on Chicago's South Side.
 Michelle and Craig shared quarters, sleeping in the living room with a sheet serving as a makeshift room divider.
 They were a close-knit family, typically sharing meals, reading and playing games together.

 Michelle Obama's Education

 Raised with an emphasis on education, both Michelle and her brother learned to read at home by age four.
 Both skipped the second grade.
 By the sixth grade, Michelle was taking classes in her school's gifted program, where she learned French and completed accelerated courses in biology.

 Michelle went on to attend Whitney M. Young Magnet High School, the city's first magnet high school for gifted children, where, among other activities, she served as the student government treasurer.
 In 1981, she graduated from the school as class salutatorian.